-How are liver cancers classified?
+How are liver tumours classified?

-Focal nodular hyperplasia (FNH) is a tumour-like growth of several cell types.
+Focal nodular hyperplasia (FNH) is a tumour-like growth of several different cell types.
 Although FNH tumours are benign, it can be hard to distinguish them from liver cancers.

 The most common form of primary liver cancer (cancer that starts in the liver) in adults is called hepatocellular carcinoma (HCC).
 It is a cancer of liver cells.
 This type of cancer can have different growth patterns.
 Some begin as a single tumour that grows larger.
 It may spread to other parts of the liver in later stages of the disease.